Xilinx/AI-Engine-Test-Harness/docs/src/index.rst

 2. Configure how each DMA channel transfers data to or from the AIE graph
 3. Run the AIE graph as well as the PL data mover
 4. Wait for all the data to be sent/received
-5. Check correctness of results (correctness of result is not guaranteed when test scale is lager than URAM capacity in each channel on VCK190), and profile performance on performance testing modes for each channel
+5. Check correctness of results (correctness of result is not guaranteed when test scale is lager than URAM capacity in each channel on VCK190) and do profiling on performance testing modes for each channel

 .. toctree::